-Welling Clinic offers specially formulated Homeopathy treatment for COPD.
-The treatment protocol has been developed after an exhaustive in-house research.
-Our clinics consults for more than 12000 patients of COPD globally, every year.
-You too can be benefitted by our expertise in the treatment of COPD.
+Treatment for COPD at Welling Clinic includes our specially formulated Homeopathy medicine for COPD.
+The treatment process has been developed after exhaustive in-house research.
+Our clinics consult for more than 12000 patients of COPD globally, every year.
+You too can be benefitted from our expertise in the treatment of COPD.

 COPD or chronic obstructive pulmonary disease, is a progressive disease that makes it hard to breathe.
 “Progressive” means the disease gets worse over time.

 1. COPD is a lung disorder that can make it difficult to breathe

 2. Smoking or exposure to smoke and other harmful gases are usually the cause